 The PyeongChang 2018 Paralympic Winter Games will take place from the 9 – 18 March 2018.
 The Games will feature 670 athletes from 50 countries competing in 6 sports, with 80 medal events taking place.

-To donate or support our New Zealand Paralympians, click here.
+To donate or support our New Zealand Paralympians, click here on this link.